 article-image

-We want to trigger the event if new keys are added either through CLI or API or manually, so out of the possible Trigger Events, we just need the Key or translation uploaded and the Key created manually.
+We want to trigger the event if new keys are added either through CLI or API or manually, so out of the possible Trigger Events, we just need the Imported new source key or translation and the Manually created source key.

 article-image